-She have been studying lower respiratory tract infections in Inuit children for almost two decades and the results of her work has led to increased awareness of the public health risks for LRTI and has resulted in changes to the CPS guidelines for the prevention of respiratory syncytial virus in the Inuit.
-She was the P.I. for the largest prospective surveillance of LRTI across the Canadian Arctic based out of nine hospitals.
+She have been studying lower respiratory tract infections (LRTI) in Inuit children for almost two decades and the results of her work has led to increased awareness of the public health risks for LRTI and has resulted in changes to the Canadian Pediatrics Society guidelines for the prevention of respiratory syncytial virus in the Inuit.
+She was the Principle Investigator for the largest prospective surveillance of LRTI across the Canadian Arctic based out of nine hospitals.
 Dr. Banerji uses a human rights framework for her work, research and education and is often an advocate for vulnerable populations.
 In January 2012, she was inducted into the Order of Ontario.

 Please note: Dr. Banerji is not taking any summer students in 2017